acaree-dev/Akture-backlog/README.md

 ### For Venues

-- \*\* 📣 Promoting Your Facility: Add value to your sports complex—whether it's
-  a pickleball court, soccer field, softball diamond, or basketball court—by offering Akture live streaming.
-Parents can watch or record their loved ones in real time, coaches can observe and review athletes during practice, and friends or players can capture and share memorable moments.
-The recorded footage can also be repurposed for promotional content and marketing your facility.
+- **📣 Promote Your Facility**: Boost your sports venue—pickleball, soccer, softball, or basketball—with Akture live streaming.
+Parents can watch or record games, coaches can review practices, and players can capture and share moments.
+Use the footage to market and promote your facility.

 - **🏆 Competitive Advantage**: Players return to locations where they can purchase memories or save and share it on all social media platforms.